jennomics/WorkflowPaper/Data Submission.md

 #Data Submission
 This section describes how to submit contigs and scaffolds (if applicable) as a Whole Genome Shotgun (WGS) submission to Genbank.
 We also recommend allowing NCBI to annotate the genome themselves, since submitting RAST annotations to Genbank can be prohibitively complicated.
 The genomes are automatically shared with the DNA Data Bank of Japan (DDBJ) and the European Molecular Biology Laboratory (EBML).
 In addition, genomes from Genbank are automatically pulled into the Integrated Microbial Genomes (IMG) database hosted at the Joint Genome Institute (JGI), and are annotated there as well.
 This section also describes how to submit the raw reads, in this case we use the European Nucleotide Archive (ENA) for ease of use but the reads will be automatically incorporated into the Short Read Archive (SRA) at NCBI as well.

+Before going any further you must decide if you are submitting contigs or scaffolds.
+Because recent versions of A5 have very good contig generation, often scaffolding doesn't prove much additional information.
+For example a genome with 35 contigs in 30 scaffolds should probably be submitted as contigs only.
+Submitting scaffolds is more complicated than submitting contigs, instructions for both are given below (scaffolding instructions are in italics).

 To submit a genome, you must first create a "BioProject" at NCBI.
 When that is complete, a separate process is required to submit the genome sequence.

+##Submitting contigs only
+Use this section if submitting only contigs, presumably in FASTA format

+STUFF HERE

+##Submitting scaffolds
+Only use this section if you are submitting scaffolds, in most cases assembly with A5 will render this step uneccessary.

-Before submitting your genome, you will need to have available 4-5 files which are listed below.
+Before submitting your scaffolded genome, you will need to have available 4-5 files which are listed below.

 File types used in data submission: